 One of the most charming things about William Steig’s books is his ability to transport the reader into the action.
 In Brave Irene, we feel the biting wind and our muscles are quivering from the effort of trudging through deep snow in an epic snowstorm.
 We feel the horror when the wind tears the valuable dress from Irene’s hands and sigh in relief when the dress is found.
 This satisfying tale of bravery and courage has rich language, a suspenseful plot, expressive illustrations, and a sweet ending.
 It’s with great pleasure that we’ve been reading and rereading this book over the years.

-Today is Fairy Tale Day, and if you want to celebrate it with a tale that will make you laugh, this is it.
-I wish I could read it for the first time again.
-The first time is always the funniest.
 In this version, Rapunzel sits at the top of the tower and has a hard time hearing what the Prince is saying down below.
 “Rapunzel, Rapunzel, let down your hair,” he pleads.
 Instead, she throws down her underwear.
 “No, Rapunzel, your curly locks.”
-Of course, she throws down her dirty socks.
+She throws down her dirty socks.
 The blushing hero is growing more agitated by the minute and pleads for a braid; Rapunzel pushes out her maid.
 Watching her maid ride into the sunset with a prince, Rapunzel says, “I’m glad I finally heard him right.”
 And then she comes out of the tower door and wonders why the maid and the princess couldn’t just use the door.
 He-he!